tadashibashi/fmod-cmake/README.md

 Destination folder (in this repo):
     `fmod/<version>/lib/html5-w32`

-*Platform note:*
+*Platform notes:*
-The easiest and most reliable way to set up Emscripten builds in CMake is by passing the toolchain file to the CMake command line. e.g. `cmake -B build -S . -DCMAKE_TOOLCHAIN_FILE=<path/to/Emscripten.cmake>`
+- The easiest and most reliable way to set up Emscripten builds in CMake is by passing the toolchain file to the CMake command line. e.g. `cmake -B build -S . -DCMAKE_TOOLCHAIN_FILE=<path/to/Emscripten.cmake>`

-Assuming you've already installed emsdk and the latest version of Emscripten, this file is usually located at `<emsdk-root>/upstream/emscripten/cmake/Modules/Platform/Emscripten.cmake`
+- Assuming you've already installed emsdk and the latest version of Emscripten, this file is usually located at `<emsdk-root>/upstream/emscripten/cmake/Modules/Platform/Emscripten.cmake`
+- In order to use the reduced fmod libs, you must set `FMOD_HTML5_REDUCED` to a truthy value in the CMakeLists file.
+When falsy, the fmodstudio logging library is linked to, even in non-debug builds, as the non-logging library contains the reduced fmod core version inside of it.

 ##### More platforms to come...